fireflycons/oauth.cloudnative.deployment/README.md

 ## Networking

-The networking is equivalent to that in a cloud system, with a load balancer in front of the Kubernetes cluster.\
+The networking is equivalent to that in a cloud platform, with a load balancer in front of the Kubernetes cluster.\
 The load balancer assigns a static IP address to the ingress controller:

 ![Cluster Networking](doc/cluster.png)